gvwilson/thirdbit/fiction/maddy-roo/index.md

 tentacles raised.

 "Ooph!"
-Gumption tackled her to the ground.
+Gumption tackled Maddy to the ground.
 The bot's tentacles whipped over her head.
 The circuit board skittered across the cobblestones.

 "Got it!"
-Gumption grabbed the circuit board, rolled over, stood up—

-—just in time for a tentacle to club him in the ribs.
+Gumption grabbed the circuit board, rolled over, and stood up just in time for a tentacle to club him in the ribs.
 "No!"
 Maddy shouted again
 as the young goat landed in a heap beside her.
 "Gumption!"

 Lasercase snatched up the circuit board.
-A bullhorn popped out of a hatch on its back and blared loudly.
+A bullhorn popped out of a hatch on its back and blared.
 The bots immediately began to retreat, but Maddy barely noticed.
 "Gumption!
 Gumption!"